Level 3: Advanced Integration

 Where can I find more information on the Teaching/Scholarly Project requirement?

-Complete information on the options for the Teaching Month and Scholarly Project are available in Comet under the "Teaching
+Complete information on the options for the Teaching Month and Scholarly Project are available in VIC Portal under the "Teaching

 and Scholarly Project" course.